Snaipe/libcsptr/README.md

 ## What this is

-This project is a tentative attempt to bring smart pointer constructs to the C programming language.
+This project is a tentative attempt to bring smart pointer constructs to the (GNU) C programming language.

 * `unique_ptr`, `shared_ptr` macros, and `smart` type attribute
 * Destructor support for cleanup